 As provided in the Charter of 1883, the name of this corporation is "The Board of Trustees of Whitman College."

-Section 1. (a) The corporate concerns of Whitman College, as provided by the Charter of 1883, and modified in 1997 under the advisement of the Attorney General's Office of the State of Washington and with a resolution adopted by the House of Representatives in April 1997 shall be vested in the Board of Trustees, consisting of up to twenty-four members, of whom a majority shall constitute a quorum for the transaction of business.
+Section 1. (a) The corporate concerns of Whitman College, as provided by the Charter of 1883, and modified in 1997 under the advisement of the Attorney General’s Office of the State of Washington and with a resolution adopted by the House of Representatives in April 1997 shall be vested in the Board of Trustees, consisting of at least three and up to twenty-four members, of whom a majority shall constitute a quorum for the transaction of business.

 (b) The Board of Trustees shall hold all properties and exercise all powers as provided by the Charter of 1883.
 The Board of Trustees will review the external audit and make necessary decisions with respect to the retention or replacement of the independent auditors.

-(c) The members of the Board of Trustees shall hold offices for terms between one and four years.
+(d) The members of the Board of Trustees shall hold offices for terms between one and four years.
 The standard term shall be four years long, but the Board will have discretion to establish terms from one to four years, in one-year increments.
 It is the general policy for Trustees to serve no more than three consecutive terms.
 The terms of office shall be staggered and shall expire each year at the time of the Annual Meeting, at which meeting the Board, by a majority vote of the existing membership, shall elect their successors.

 Section 2.
 The Board, by a majority vote, shall have the authority to fill vacancies on the Board created by reason of death, resignation, or removal of a member.